Using Correspondence Analysis to Compare Sub-Groups and Understand Trends

 - Creating tables for each sub-group or time period.

-- Insert > More (Analysis) > Dimension Reduction > Correspondence Analysis.
+- Insert > Dimension Reduction > Multiple Correspondence Analysis.

-In Q, the analysis is conducted using Create > Dimension Reduction > Correspondence Analysis and then following steps 3 through 6.
+In Q, the analysis is conducted using Create > Dimension Reduction > Multiple Correspondence Analysis and then following steps 3 and 4.